aritrac/WebDeveloper/ReadMe.md

 _The Section16_jQuery has tutorials on how to effectively use jQuery for day to day development purpose.
-We learn_ _how to use jQuery library locally and over CDN and what is the difference between minified and normal version_
+We learn_ _how to use jQuery library locally and over CDN and what is the difference between minified and normal version_ _manipulating css using jquery with id class and element selectors_

 ####Exercises
 ***